makerdao/community/governance/votes/Executive vote - September 4, 2020.md

 - USDT will be onboarded with the parameters listed above.
 - PAX will be onboarded with the parameters listed above.
 - The WBTC-A Debt Ceiling will be increased from 80 million to 120 million.
+- The Vat global `line` parameter will increase from 708 million to 763 million.
 - The Base Rate meta-parameter will be increased from -6% to -2%.
 - The BAT-A Stability Fee parameter will be increased from 0% to 2%.
 - The USDC-A Stability Fee parameter will be increased from 0% to 2%.